 Wild rice is a native annual grass with feathery flowers on top of a tall, round stem.
 It grows in freshwater marshes throughout the Chesapeake Bay region.

 Wild rice has a round, hollow, upright stem and can grow to 10 feet tall.
 Its long, flat leaves have rough, toothed edges and can grow up to 16 inches in length and 2 inches wide.
 Immature plants have long, ribbon-like underwater leaves.
 The flower head has two sections: a feathery, upright female flower at the top of the stem and dangling male flowers on branches just below.
 Flowers bloom June through August.

-Wild rice forms colonies in tidal and non-tidal freshwater marshes and along streams.
-It grows in shallow water.
+Forms colonies in tidal and non-tidal freshwater marshes and along streams.
+Grows in shallow water.

 Grows in the upper parts of tributaries such as the Choptank, Patuxent, Potomac and York rivers.